anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {: #vstat title='Representation of pledge voucher status telemetry' artwork-align="left"}

-### TODO: Protected CA certificate Provisioning to Pledge
+### TODO: Provisioning wrapped CA certificates to Pledge

 The registrar-agent SHALL provide the set of CA certificates requested from the registrar to the pledge by HTTP POST to the endpoint: "/.well-known/brski/pledge-CAcerts".